samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 5: WebSocket XSS testing.
     Analyzes WebSocket configuration for potential XSS via message injection.

+    TESTING MODE: MANUAL REQUIRED - This function analyzes WebSocket configuration but does NOT establish actual WebSocket connections.
+It identifies insecure ws:// endpoints and message handlers.
+Manual browser testing with DevTools or a WebSocket client is needed to inject payloads and verify execution.
     """
     result = {
         'category': 'websocket',